luca-moraes/bashScriptChangeOpacity/README.md

 # bashScriptChangeOpacity
-A simple bash script that you can add the code in your .bashrc file for example and run to change the opacity of any windows open in your computer if you want
+A simple bash script that you can add the code in your .bashrc file, for example, and run to change the opacity of any windows open in your computer if you want

 ## You can easy copy this code or download the repository if you want: